Many thanks to Alexander Lee and Mark Windfeld-Hansen for their assistance with this post.

 What are the benefits of QSBS?

-If the requirements described below are met, a person holding QSBS may be able to exclude between 50% and 100% of the gain on the sale of their QSBS from US federal, and some states’, income tax.
+If the requirements described below are met, a person holding QSBS may be able to exclude between 50% – 100% of the gain on the sale of their QSBS from US federal, and some states’, income tax.
 The amount of the exclusion depends on when the holder acquired the QSBS:

-- QSBS acquired after September 27, 2010 may qualify for a 100% exclusion.
+- QSBS acquired after September 27, 2010, may qualify for a 100% exclusion.

-- QSBS acquired after February 17, 2009 and before September 28, 2010 may qualify for a 75% exclusion.
+- QSBS acquired after February 17, 2009, and before September 28, 2010, may qualify for a 75% exclusion.

-- QSBS acquired before February 18, 2009 may qualify for a 50% exclusion.
+- QSBS acquired before February 18, 2009, may qualify for a 50% exclusion.

-In all cases, the amount of the exclusion is limited to the greater of $10 million or 10 times the holder’s adjusted tax basis in the QSBS that is sold.
-So, if a person who acquired QSBS after September 27, 2010 has an adjusted tax basis of near $0 in that QSBS (as would be the case if you acquired your QSBS at formation for a nominal amount ) and sells that QSBS for $25 million, the person would only pay capital gains tax on $15 million of gain, rather than the full $25 million.
-Note that favorable QSBS treatment does not apply to corporations that own QSBS.
+For QSBS acquired on or before July 4, 2025, the amount of the exclusion is limited to the greater of $10 million or 10 times the holder’s adjusted tax basis in the QSBS that is sold.
+So, if a person who acquired QSBS after September 27, 2010, and before July 5, 2025, has an adjusted tax basis of near $0 in that QSBS (as would be the case if you acquired your QSBS at formation for a nominal amount ) and sells that QSBS for $25 million, the person would only pay capital gains tax on $15 million of gain, rather than the full $25 million.

 What are the major requirements to qualify for QSBS benefits?